What Is Tantra?

 These aren’t small details.
 They shape the entire experience.

 Tantra has become so generalized and mythologized that most people don’t even realize there are sub-paths within it.
 Understanding the differences helps you choose a practitioner that aligns with your intentions instead of relying on vague promises or alluring aesthetics.
+In my practice I share what’s called Modern Tantra which has an emphasis on the spiritual, meditative, healing, and embodied aspects of the work.
+After all, the purpose of Tantra is intimacy with reality and embodied liberation.

 What Tantra Offers